 - Chiropractic — Chiropractors believe that the condition of the spine and nervous system influences how the body functions overall.
-Chiropractic spinal adjustments may help realign the vertebrae and intervertebral discs, which might temporarily reduce nerve compression.
+Chiropractic spinal adjustments may help realign the vertebrae and intervertebral discs, and could temporarily reduce nerve compression.

-- Acupuncture – Tiny stainless steel needles are inserted into energy points of the body, usually near nerves, in an attempt unblock the channels of energy throughout the body and heal illnesses.
+- Acupuncture — Small stainless steel needles are inserted into energy points of the body, usually near nerves, in an attempt unblock the channels of energy throughout the body and heal illnesses.

 You may have tried alternative and conservative treatments for your foraminal narrowing symptoms.
-If these were unsuccessful in lessening your pain, a minimally invasive procedure offered at Laser Spine Institute might help.
-We offer a variety of procedures, including foraminotomies that remove the tissue or bone blocking the foramina with state-of-the-art endoscopic techniques.
-Contact us today and receive a complimentary review of your MRI or CT scan.
+If these were unsuccessful in reducing your pain, a minimally invasive procedure offered at Laser Spine Institute may help.
+We offer a variety of procedures, including foraminotomy, a procedure that removes the tissue or bone blocking the foramina using state-of-the-art techniques, and discectomy, a procedure that removes a damaged disc that is pinching a nerve root.